Roy Urquhart: Arnhem

 On return, he was assigned to XII Corps as a staff officer.
 In 1944, he was given command of the 1st Airborne Division.
 Urquhart was prone to airsickness, and had not commanded or been a member of an airborne formation.
 Although a newcomer, Urquhart commanded his division during Operation Market Garden in September 1944.
 The division was dropped into Arnhem, Netherlands, in an attempt to secure a crossing over the River Rhine.
 For nine days Urquhart's division fought unsupported against armoured units of II SS Panzer Corps and suffered increasingly heavy casualties during the Battle of Arnhem.
+He has faced some post-war criticism for exposing himself unnecessarily while personally scouting the battlefield, 1.5km west of the bridge, encountered German fire and being forced to hide in a house for almost 2 days, absent from command during the critical phase of the battle, from Sunday 17th September evening to Tuesday 19th September morning.

 On 25 September, the remnants of the division withdrew across the Rhine.
 During the battle, the 1st Airborne Division had lost over three-quarters of its strength.
 Shattered as a fighting formation, the division was withdrawn to the United Kingdom and saw no further action in the war.
 Urquhart was awarded the Dutch Bronze Lion.